What is Robusta Coffee (All you need to know!)

 Robusta is known for its bold, intense flavor that really packs a punch.
 It often has a grain-like and bitter taste with a strong, harsh acidity, especially compared to the more complex and nuanced flavors of Arabica.

-Many people dislike Robusta as it lacks the sweetness and fruitiness of Arabica coffee and often has burnt or ashy undertones.
+Many people don’t like Robusta as it lacks the sweetness and fruitiness of Arabica coffee and often has burnt or ashy undertones.

-Personally, I don’t mind a little bitterness but I can see why Robusta’s robust flavor isn’t for everyone!
-I always prefer it in espresso blends.
+Personally, I always prefer Robusta in espresso blends as I don’t mind a little bitterness but I can see why its robust flavor isn’t for everyone!

 On average, Robusta beans have 18-20 mg/g of caffeine making Robusta a very high caffeine variety of coffee.
 This is nearly double the 10-12 mg/g caffeine content found in Arabica beans on average.